How to test encoder stability

 AIDA64

-AIDA64 is a comprehensive software suite which will first of all give you an overview of all components in your live encoder.
-In the software you will also find a system stability test that excels by using the instruction sets found in modern CPU’s.
+AIDA64 is a comprehensive software suite that provides a complete overview of the components in your live encoder.
+The software also integrates a stability test that excels by making use of the instruction sets found in newer CPUs.

 https://www.aida64.com/downloads